 Final Thoughts on the Benefits of Tai Chi Exercise

 Regular Tai Chi exercise can deliver physical, emotional, and general health benefits above and beyond that of many other forms of exercise.

 People of any age and almost any physical condition can take advantage of Tai Chi’s gentleness to enhance their musculoskeletal health, emotional stability, and aerobic capacity.
 It’s also an excellent option for people who have arthritis or Chronic Fatigue Syndrome.

-If you don’t want to join a class, there are DVDs that will enable you to enjoy the benefits of Tai Chi exercise.
+If you don’t want to join a class, buying a Tai Chi DVD will enable you to enjoy the benefits of Tai Chi exercise at home.
 One I like and recommend is Tai Cheng, a Beachbody program created in collaboration with Tai Chi Master Dr, Mark Cheng.
 (Click the previous link to read a review.)